minart

 | minart.deck | .deck version of minart that can run on native or web Decker. |

-| minart-dev.deck | Unlocked version of the deck that allows editing. |
+| minart-dev.deck | Unlocked versions of the deck that allow editing. |

 Development log

-- Minart Released!20 hours ago
+- Minart Released!46 days ago

 Log in with itch.io to leave a comment.